Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 Effective Equity Management

 Effective risk management strategy requires controlling all the trading risks.
-One should come up with a clear equity money management system and a trading plan.
-To be in XAUUSD trading business or in any other type of business you must make some decisions which involve some type of risk.
+One should come up with a clear equity money management system and a plan.
+To be in XAU/USD trading business or in any other type of business you must make some decisions which involve some type of risk.
 All factors should be measured to keep risk to a minimum when trading Gold online and make sure you use the above tips on this guide.

-Learn More Tutorials & Courses:
+Learn More Lessons & Courses:

 - Trade Gold Charts Using Pivot Points

-- XAUUSD Expert Advisor Bots Tutorial Course
+- XAUUSD Expert Advisor(EA) Bots Guide Tutorial

-- Doji Candlesticks and Marubozu Candlesticks Pattern
+- Doji Candles & Marubozu Candles Pattern

-- XAU USD Platforms & XAUUSD Broker Accounts
+- XAUUSD Platforms and XAUUSD Broker Accounts